wendelscardua/miroh/docs/plans.md

 - [ ] instructions (both for NES and itch.io)
 - [ ] sound
 - [ ] music
+- [ ] balance polyomino probabilities (otherwise the more symmetrical, the less likely to show up)
 - [ ] polish